nucypher/nucypher/nucypher/blockchain/eth/contract_registry/README.md

 # Registries of NuCypher Networks

-This repo contains an authorative source of contract registries for several NuCypher networks.
+This directory contains an authoritative source of contract registries for several NuCypher networks.
+These registries comprise the official addresses and ABIs for the networks' smart contracts.

 ## Current networks

-* **Mainnet**: Official addresses and ABIs for mainnet contracts.
-* **LTS**: Public long-term support testnet (_Coming soon... # TODO: Name this testnet_)
-* **Ibex**: Internal testnet.
-Mainly for development purposes.
-You're free to join, but note that we may reboot this testnet without prior notice.
+* `mainnet`: The main NuCypher Network, offering cryptographic runtimes for secrets management and dynamic access control 🚀
+	* Running on Ethereum Mainnet
+	* Main contract addresses:
+		* [**NuCypherToken**](https://etherscan.io/address/0x4fE83213D56308330EC302a8BD641f1d0113A4Cc): `0x4fE83213D56308330EC302a8BD641f1d0113A4Cc`
+		* [**StakingEscrow (Dispatcher)**](https://etherscan.io/address/0xbbD3C0C794F40c4f993B03F65343aCC6fcfCb2e2): `0xbbD3C0C794F40c4f993B03F65343aCC6fcfCb2e2`
+		* [**PolicyManager (Dispatcher)**](https://etherscan.io/address/0x67E4A942c067Ff25cE7705B69C318cA2Dfa54D64): `0x67E4A942c067Ff25cE7705B69C318cA2Dfa54D64`
+		* [**Adjudicator (Dispatcher)**](https://etherscan.io/address/0x359924Be0640659F34198e518BF3d40Fb56160BE): `0x359924Be0640659F34198e518BF3d40Fb56160BE`
+		* [**WorkLock**](https://etherscan.io/address/0xe9778e69a961e64d3cdbb34cf6778281d34667c2): `0xe9778e69a961e64d3cdbb34cf6778281d34667c2`
+* `lynx`: Public Long-Term Support testnet, intended as a stable playground for network users (e.g., Alices wishing to create sharing policies).
+Running on Ethereum Goerli testnet.
+* `ibex`: Public testnet, intended as a playground for stakers & node operators (e.g., learning how to create and manage stakes, setting up a node), as well as for internal development purposes.
+Running on Ethereun Rinkeby testnet.

 ## Historical networks

-Some networks that we used at some point in the past that are currently deprecated.
+The following is a list of networks that we used at some point in the past and that are currently deprecated:

-* **Miranda**: Our first decentralized testnet.
+* `miranda`: Our first decentralized testnet.
-* **Frances**: Our second testnet.
+* `frances`: Our second testnet.
 Only for development purposes.
-* **Cassandra**: Incentivized Testnet, supporting our 'Come and Stake It' initiative.
+* `cassandra`: Incentivized Testnet, supporting our 'Come and Stake It' initiative.
-* **Gemini**: New version of Incentivized Testnet, supporting Phase 4 of 'Come and Stake It'.
+* `gemini`: New version of Incentivized Testnet, supporting Phase 4 of 'Come and Stake It'.